MicrosoftDocs/azure-docs/articles/backup/back-up-azure-stack-hyperconverged-infrastructure-virtual-machines.md

 - **Azure Local Host**: Back up and recover System State/BMR of the Azure Local host.
 The MABS protection agent must be installed on the host.

-- **Virtual machines in system with local or direct storage**: Back up guest virtual machines in a system that has local or directly attached storage.
+- **Virtual machines in cluster with local or direct storage**: Back up guest virtual machines in a cluster that has local or directly attached storage.
 For example, a hard drive, a storage area network (SAN) device, or a network attached storage (NAS) device.

-- **Virtual machines in a system with SSV storage**: Back up guest virtual machines hosted on an Azure Local instance with System Shared Volume (SSV) storage.
-The MABS protection agent is installed on each system node.
+- **Virtual machines in a cluster with CSV storage**: Back up guest virtual machines hosted on an Azure Local instance with Cluster Shared Volume (CSV) storage.
+The MABS protection agent is installed on each cluster node.

-- **VM Move within a system**: When VMs are moved within a stretched/normal system, MABS continues to protect the virtual machines as long as the MABS protection agent is installed on the Azure Local host.
+- **VM Move within a cluster**: When VMs are moved within a stretched/normal cluster, MABS continues to protect the virtual machines as long as the MABS protection agent is installed on the Azure Local host.
 The way in which MABS protects the virtual machines depends on the type of live migration involved.
-With a VM Move within a system, MABS detects the migration, and backs up the virtual machine from the new system node without any requirement for user intervention.
+With a VM Move within a cluster, MABS detects the migration, and backs up the virtual machine from the new cluster node without any requirement for user intervention.
 Because the storage location hasn't changed, MABS continues with express full backups.

-- **VM Move to a different stretched/normal system**: VM Move to a different stretched/normal system is not supported.
+- **VM Move to a different stretched/normal cluster**: VM Move to a different stretched/normal cluster is not supported.